lilymkrtchyan/armJewelers-website/design-plan/design-journey.md

 ![Ashkhen's face](ashkhen.jpg)

+The photo is downloaded from Pinterest.

 persona name: Ashkhen

 **Factors that Influence Behavior:**

 summary of the persona's factors that influence their behavior (1-2 bullet points):

-Ashkhen is ethnically Armenian but has been living in the United States since she was a child.
-Her family is from Armenia and they have been talking to her about her culture and nationality which she has had very limited exposure to.
-She goes to a university.
-She loves new fashion trends and she is obsessed with jewevely.
-She is interested in everything can connects her to her culture and nationality/ethnicity.
+- Ashkhen is ethnically Armenian but has been living in the United States since she was a child.
+- Her family is from Armenia and they have been talking to her about her culture and nationality which she has had very limited exposure to.
+- She goes to a university.
+- She loves new fashion trends and she is obsessed with jewevely.
+- She is interested in everything can connects her to her culture and nationality/ethnicity.

 **Goals:**

 summary of persona's goals (1-2 bullet points):

-Ashkhen wants to buy jewelery pieces that are connected to her past experiences or her ancestors.
-She wants to buy jewelery for herself and probably for her siblings/friends.
-She has a limited budget so she is sensitive about prices.
-Most importantly, Ashkhen wants to recconect to her culture and learn more about Armenia and Armenian culture.
-Everything from Armenian history to modern cultural references excite her amd interest her.
+- Ashkhen wants to buy jewelery pieces that are connected to her past experiences or her ancestors.
+- She wants to buy jewelery for herself and probably for her siblings/friends.
+- She has a limited budget so she is sensitive about prices.
+- Most importantly, Ashkhen wants to recconect to her culture and learn more about Armenia and Armenian culture.
+- Everything from Armenian history to modern cultural references excite her amd interest her.

 **Obstacles:**

 summary of persona's obstacles (1-2 bullet points):

-Ashkhen knows very little Armenian hence the language of the website has to be primarily in English or needs to be translated.
-The prices have to offordable for her because she has a limited budget as a university student.
-The delivery should be accessible because she cannot travel to buy/take the product.
-The jewelery pieces need to be suitable to her taste and fashion style even though they are Armenian and she has been raised in the US.
+- Ashkhen knows very little Armenian hence the language of the website has to be primarily in English or needs to be translated.
+- The prices have to offordable for her because she has a limited budget as a university student.
+- The delivery should be accessible because she cannot travel to buy/take the product.
+- The jewelery pieces need to be suitable to her taste and fashion style even though they are Armenian and she has been raised in the US.

 **Desires:**

 summary of persona's desires (1-2 bullet points):

-She desires to find jewevely pieces for herself that would complement her style in fashion, would be offordable to buy, would connect her to her culture/nationality, and would highlight her identity when she wears them.
-Additionally, she would like to buy jewelery for her Armenian siblings/friends as a gift because she things that those jewelery pieces would be very nice and personalized gifts and she desires to see gift suitable features.
-She wants the delivery to be accessible as she doesn't have an option to leave her university to pick up the jewelery.
-And additionally, she would love to share her culture with her non-Armenian friends as well who know little to nothing about the country.
+- She desires to find jewevely pieces for herself that would complement her style in fashion, would be offordable to buy, would connect her to her culture/nationality, and would highlight her identity when she wears them.
+- Additionally, she would like to buy jewelery for her Armenian siblings/friends as a gift because she things that those jewelery pieces would be very nice and personalized gifts and she desires to see gift suitable features.
+- She wants the delivery to be accessible as she doesn't have an option to leave her university to pick up the jewelery.
+- And additionally, she would love to share her culture with her non-Armenian friends as well who know little to nothing about the country.

 ### _Administrator_ Audience (Milestone 1)